acentswap/docs2-wiki/products/yield-farming/bcake/faq.md

 ### Why the gas usage is high when enabling farm booster for the first time?

 To enable bADE - farm booster, users must set up a proxy wallet address, which requires deploying a new contract.
-This process is relatively gas heavy. (around $2\~5 based on the BNB price and the condition of the blockchain)
+This process is relatively gas heavy. (around $2\~5 based on the ACE price and the condition of the blockchain)

 However, the setup process is one-time-only for each wallet address.
 You only need to perform it once.